ManishHyd/langgraph/README.md

 The system prompt used is show in the below figure
 ![system_prompt](https://github.com/ManishHyd/langgraph/blob/main/system_prompt.png)

-The final report generated is hown in the below figure
+The final report generated is shown in the below figure
 ![cascac](https://github.com/ManishHyd/langgraph/blob/main/final_report.png)